paapaabdullahm/wp/README.md

 ## Usage
 For WP-CLI to interact with a WordPress install, it needs access to the on-disk files of the WordPress install, and access to the corresponding database.

-Two ways of accomplishing this are outlined below.
-To simplify wp-cli execution, the entire `docker run` command is wrapped inside a shell script.
+Two of the many ways of accomplishing this are outlined below.
+Also, to simplify wp-cli execution, the entire `docker run` command is wrapped inside a shell script.

 ### Via An Environment file